Last updated on February 22nd, 2019 at 01:03 pm

 While these routine steps are crucial, if you really want to squeeze out the extra miles or extra dollars at trade-in, follow these four lesser known steps:

 - Keep it clean.
 Maintaining a detailed car is beneficial for the health of your car because it can prevent rust and corrosion.
 In addition to regularly washing your vehicle, park in shade when available to prevent sun damage to your paint and interior upholstery.
 Touch up nicks to prevent further damage.
-And since here in New England, things like dirt and salt get kicked around during the winter, consider professional rust protection, or, at the very least, be sure to wash your car (including the underside) regularly during the winter months.
+And since here along the East Coast things like dirt and salt get kicked around during the winter, consider professional rust protection, or, at the very least, be sure to wash your car (including the underside) regularly during the winter months.

 - Don’t downshift to slow down.
 The age-old myth that downshifting a manual transmission car is meant to help you slow done has been debunked.
 The real purpose of downshifting is to be in the proper gear to accelerate out of a corner.
 The deceleration force that downshifts does produce is hard on the transmission, clutch, and other parts.
 Brakes cost less to replace and are more efficient at slowing your vehicle down.